-&lt;sup>‡Institute of Informatics, Warsaw University, 02-097 Warszawa.
-Partially supported by DFG Grant Bo 56/142-1.
+&lt;sup>‡Dept. of Computer Science, University of Warsaw, 02-097 Warszawa.
+Supported by the grant KBN 8T11C01208.
 Email:rytter@mimuw.edu.pl

 1 Introduction

 Recently, there has been a renewed interest in the problem of construction of optimal alphabetic trees [6, 10, 11, 12].
 The Hu-Tucker (HT) algorithm [3] is a celebrated classical algorithm for this problem, whose correctness is not widely understood.
 The Garsia-Wachs (GW) algorithm [1], has a simpler but still very technical proof based on several formal claims proved simultaneously by induction.
 Our proof of correctness of the HT algorithm works by reducing to correctness of a general version of the GW algorithm in which any locally minimal pair is processed, not necessarily the rightmost one.
 This general version is also needed in our parallel implementations (see [11]).
 A restricted version of the GW algorithm (for rightmost minimal pairs) was considered in [5].